VirusPilot/ogn-pi34/README.md

 # ogn-pi4
-Script to built an OGN server on a Pi4 (Pi3) based on a fresh Buster Image
+Script to built an OGN server on a Pi4 (Pi3) based on a fresh Raspbian Buster Lite image
 ## Automatic Setup
 ```
 sudo apt update